-Based on the Department of Defense's (DoD's) request, acquisitions performed outside of the U. S. and its territories in connection with Contingency Operations (10 U.S.C. § 101(a)(13)), are excluded from goaling base base for FY 16 and FY 17.

-Beginning with FY2018, the above exclusion from goaling is revised.
-NDAA 2017 revised the Small Business Act and provided a broader exclusion for contracts or task orders awarded by the Department of Defense that: is conducted pursuant to section 22 of the Arms Export Control Act (22 U.S.C.
-2762); is a humanitarian operation as defined in section 401(e) of title 10, United States Code; is for a contingency operation, as defined in section 101(a)(13) of title 10, United States Code; is to be awarded pursuant to an agreement with the government of a foreign country in which Armed Forces of the United States are deployed; or where both the place of award and the place of performance are outside of the Award was Issued' Code as other than USA or United States and its territories.
+Based on the Department of Defense's (DOD's) request, acquisitions performed outside of the U.S. and U.S. Territories in connection with Contingency Operations (10 U.S.C. §101(a) (13)), were excluded from goaling base for FY 2016 and FY 2017.
+Beginning with FY 2018, the above exclusion from goaling is revised.
+NDAA 2017 revised the Small Business Act and provided a broader exclusion for contracts or task orders awarded by the DOD that: is conducted pursuant to section 22 of the Arms Export Control Act (22 U.S.C.
+2762); is a humanitarian operation as defined in section 401(e) of title 10, United States Code; is for a contingency operation, as defined in section 101(a) (13) of title 10, United States Code; is to be awarded pursuant to an agreement with the government of a foreign country in which Armed Forces of the United States are deployed; or where both the place of award and the place of performance are outside of the U.S. and U.S. territories.